BUS460 Operational Risk Management

 - reflect critically on theories, methods and tools within operational risk management, read relevant literature.

 The course will be a mix of lectures and casework.
 Some weeks will be free from teaching, and the emphasis will be on the analysis of relevant cases.
-There will be many guest lectures reporting from actual operational risk management.
+There will be many guest lectures reporting from actual operational risk management cases.

 Requirements for course approval

-A second case study (home exam, 3 days) in groups of at most three (50%) plus a 3 hour written school exam (50%).
-The exams can only be written in English.
+A second case study (home exam, 4 days) in groups of two or three (50%) plus an oral exam of about 15 minutes (in person or electronically) (50%).
+The exams are in English.

 Daniel Kahneman, Thinking Fast and Slow, Penguin Books, 2011, Parts II and III.
 Students are advised, but not required, to read the whole book.